KHHD/KHHD/README.md

 - 👋 Hi, I’m @KHHD
 - 👀 I’m interested in IA and data science
-- 🌱 I’m currently learning data science annd decisionn support.
+- 🌱 I’m currently learning data science and decisionn support.

 <!---
 KHHD/KHHD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.